 Where the target SMETS1 GSME does not support setting of the Uncontrolled Gas Flow Rate, StabilisationPeriod and MeasurementPeriod (with its SMETS1 meaning) to the resolution allowed in DUIS (meters cubed), the S1SP shall discard the values in UncontrolledGasFlowRate, StabilisationPeriod and MeasurementPeriod (with their DUIS meanings) when processing the Service Request.
 For clarity, the S1SP shall create a SMETS1 Response indicating success where all other processing succeeds.

-Where the target SMETS1 GSME requires the setting of Uncontrolled Gas Flow Rate (with its SMETS1 meaning) to be in litres per hour, and the UncontrolledGasFlowRate (with its DUIS meaning) is specified, the S1SP shall create a SMETS1 Response indicating failure.

-Where the target SMETS1 GSME does not support setting of the StabilisationPeriod and MeasurementPeriod (with its SMETS1 meaning) to the resolution specified in DUIS (meters cubed), the S1SP shall discard the values in StabilisationPeriod and MeasurementPeriod (with their DUIS meanings) when processing the Service Request.
-For clarity, the S1SP shall create a SMETS1 Response indicating success where all other processing succeeds.

 Update Device Configuration (Billing Calendar) (SRV 6.8)

 Where the target SMETS1 ESME or SMETS1 GSME does not support a time other than midnight UTC in its Billing Calendar (with its SMETS1 meaning), the S1SP shall ignore the time elements of the BillingTime or BillingPeriodStart (with their DUIS meanings) and shall set the time in the Billing Calendar (with its SMETS1 meaning) to midnight UTC.